Imandy123/Class-Python-Ping-Pong-Game/README.md

 * You must outline the team member roles and who was responsible for each class/method, both individual and collaborative.

 ### Software Lead - Andy Liu
 Makes sure the members are on task, development of movement within the game.
 Works closely with the Back ENd Specialist to create the code(i.e Ball mechanics, opponement AI).
-Will work with the Front End Specialist to create the necessary GUI.
+Will work with the Front End Specialist to create the necessary GUIs and Sprites.

 ### Front End Specialist - Jeffrey
 Works on pygame to develop the GUI necessary.
-Creates the Main Menu Screen, the Play and instructions button Sprite, the ball sprite, the paddle sprite, and finds the music fitting for each GUI.
+Creates the Main Menu Screen, the Play and instructions button Sprites, the ball sprite, the paddle sprite, and finds the music fitting for each GUI.
 Works with the Back End Specialist so the visualization of the game is consistent.
-*most likely pygame

 ### Back End Specialist - Donal George
 Works on coding.
 Creates the classes necessary for the game to function, such as ball, paddle, net, etc. Works with the Front end Specialist in developing the screens for the game.
 Works with the Software Lead in creating code for ball mechanics as well as AI movement.
 TBD

 ## Testing
-*
-    * TBD
+1. Screen Testing- menu screen should pop up when game is launched.
+When Play button is clicked, it should bring you to the gameplay screen.
+When player wins, it should bring you to the Congratulation Screen.
+If player loses, screen should shift to the Game Over
+.

+2. Gameplay- Player paddle should move relative to the mouse movement.
+When ball comes in contact with the paddle, net, or the left and right side of the screen, it should bounce off.
+When the ball comes in contact with the top or bottom left side of the screen, ball should reset, and point should be distributed accordingly.
+When the ball hits the net, point should also be awarded accordingly.

 * Your ATP